County flips and statewide shifts: Here are the numbers behind Kentucky Gov. Andy Beshear’s reelection victory

 Even with Beshear expanding his margin of victory to five percentage points, down-ballot Democrats still ran far behind the party’s leader, each losing by 14 to 22 percentage points – an outcome similar to all but one of the Democratic candidates in 2019.

-Michael Bowman, the Democratic secretary of state candidate who picked up the most votes among his party’s non-Beshear candidates, picked up 548,641 votes – roughly 145,000 fewer than the governor.
+Michael Bowman, the Democratic treasurer candidate who picked up the most votes among his party’s non-Beshear candidates, picked up 548,641 votes – roughly 145,000 fewer than the governor.

 However, there may have been one candidate to pick up some coattails from Beshear, only he belongs to a different party.